-Japanese business entertainment expense policy
+Japanese business expense entertainment policy

 In the previous section on Japanese business expenses, we noted that your company must impose a business entertainment expense policy on its Japanese office.
-A business entertainment expense policy doesn’t just safeguard your company’s Japanese business profits; it also protects against accusations of unethical business entertainment practices and unwanted embarrassment on social media.
-The latter is increasingly important; recently one of Tokyo’s smaller recruitment agencies suffered accusations of unethical business practice after several of its female search consultants published a photo on LinkedIn of them ‘out for the evening’ with a foreign client’s executives.
+A business entertainment expense policy doesn’t just safeguard your company’s Japanese business profits; it also protects against accusations of unethical business entertainment practices and unwanted embarrassment on social media (the latter is increasingly important; one of Tokyo’s smaller recruitment agencies recently suffered accusations of unethical business practice after several of its female search consultants published a photo on LinkedIn of them ‘out for the evening’ with a foreign client’s executives).
 Business entertainment is a fact of life when doing business in Japan, but keep it legitimate.
 In more than two decades selling to some of Japan’s largest companies, small amounts of beer, sake (Japanese rice wine), or whisky strengthened relationships with some of my employer’s most loyal customers, most of whom paid the check!
 The question is not whether your company’s Japanese subsidiary needs to engage in business entertainment, but when and to what extent is it justified and how can your company protect against unscrupulous executives or managers abusing it?

 One difficulty with setting metrics for appropriate Japanese business entertainment expenses, is that different industries and different customers all have different expectations.
 I was present as an invited guest at entertainment hosted by a financial company where the check for the evening would have funded a 3 – 4 person Japanese subsidiary for a month!
 At the opposite end of the spectrum, the Japanese subsidiary I managed once received a US $100,000 first order and letter of intent for several million US dollars of business, after my having drank just one small beer with the customer in a small bar at Tokyo Station.
 Did a JPY400 beer bribe the customer?
 I very much doubt it, but it made him feel that we were partners in the deal and that I was not just selling something to his employer but taking an interest in his business problems.